adtools/clib2/README.md

 %{pg: -lprofile} --start-group -lc --end-group
 ```

-Normally, the specs file is located at the compilers installation directory.
+Normally, the `specs` file is located at the compiler's installation directory.
 For cross-compilers, this is `/usr/local/amiga/lib/gcc/ppc-amigaos/*compiler-version*/specs`.
 For a native compiler, it's in `gcc:lib/gcc/ppc-amigaos/*compiler-version*/specs`.
-Most likely, your compiler will already have this added to it's specs file.
+Most likely, your compiler will already have this added to it's `specs` file.

-Profiling makes use of a special PowerPC facility called the Performance Monitor.
+Profiling makes use of a special PowerPC facility called the *Performance Monitor*.
 It allows to "mark" tasks and count only during while a marked task is running.
 This allows performance analysis to be made independant of the actual system load.
-The Performace Monitor is available on all PowerPC models supported by AmigaOS 4 except for the `603e`, and embedded versions of the PowerPC like the `405` and `440` series.
+The *Performance Monitor* is available on all PowerPC models supported by AmigaOS 4 except for the *603e*, and embedded versions of the PowerPC like the *405* and *440* series.
 Consult the manual of the appropriate chip for more information.

 ### Implementation defined behaviour